 A SPECIAL WORD ABOUT LOSS OF A CHILD

-Although I help couples with many difficult losses (death of a parent, personal injury, job loss, bankrupcy, retirement...), the loss of a child is usually the most painful and traumatic (so I will use that as an example here).
-Most couples who have experienced the death of their child have also experienced a crisis in their marriage.
-For some, this untimely difficulty has become a rich opportunity for growth bringing the two closer together.
-But for others, the death of their child has been the beginning of the end of their marriage.
-A widely-held belief that a bereaved couple is doomed to divorce is overly pessimistic and needs to be challenged.
-A more realistic approach is one that acknowledges the danger signs but also recognizes the enormous opportunities for growth.
+Although we help couples with many difficult losses (death of a parent, personal injury, job loss, bankruptcy, retirement...), the loss of a child is usually the most painful and traumatic.
+Some couples who have experienced the death of their child may be experiencing a crisis in their marriage.
+In fact, the death of their child may feel like the beginning of the end of their marriage.
+We reject the widely-held belief that a bereaved couple is doomed to divorce.
+This view is overly pessimistic and needs to be challenged.
+A more realistic approach is one that acknowledges the danger signs but also recognizes the enormous opportunities for growth and bonding.

 COUPLES GRIEF COUNSELING